 Diastasis Rectus Abdominus, or DRA for those of us short on time(!), is an abnormal separation of the left and right rectus abdominus muscles and can happen in babies, athletes, men, and women!
-Having a history of being pregnant (no matter the method of delivery) can put you at increased risk for this condition for several reasons.
+Having a history of being pregnant (no matter the delivery method) can put you at increased risk for this condition for several reasons.

-Many women are extra motivated to stay fit during their pregnancy and may inadvertently choose an exercise program that is not designed by a skilled Prenatal Specialist who takes the above risks into consideration.
-Women should avoid any movements where she cannot properly manage the pressure in her midsection (most often exercises like crunches, cross overs, weighted twisting, and double leg lowering should be avoided).
-Even excessive time in the all 4’s position may bring more harm than good to a vulnerable midsection.
-Notice I included movement here too, because the way a pregnant woman positions her body in sitting, standing, lying down, and with her activities of daily living, may be setting her up for an abdominal separation.
+Many women are extra motivated to stay fit during their pregnancy.
+They may inadvertently choose an exercise program not designed by a skilled Prenatal Specialist who considers the above risks.
+Women should avoid any movements where they cannot properly manage the pressure in their midsection (most often, exercises like crunches, cross-overs, weighted twisting, and double leg lowering should be avoided).
+Excessive time in all 4’s positions may harm a vulnerable midsection more than good.
+Notice I included movement here, too, because the way a pregnant woman positions her body in sitting, standing, lying down, and with her activities of daily living may be setting her up for abdominal separation.

 If a woman is experiencing a longer second stage of labor, especially if she is pushing in the dorsal lithotomy position (on her back with knees up), it is essential that she knows how to activate her deeper abdominals.
-Spending loads of time here can create a separation or worsen one that was already present prior to labor.
+Spending loads of time here can create a separation or worsen one already present before labor.